tfc/tfc.github.io/_posts/2016-05-08-compile_time_type_lists.md

 Even without this specialization, it is possible to append a list to another, but the result would be ill-formed, if the expected result is one concatenated list.
 Imagine `l1 = tl<T1, null_t>` and `l2 = tl<T2, null_t>`: Without the new function specialization, appending `l2` to `l1` would result in `tl<T1, tl<tl<T1, null_t>, null_t>>`.
 This is actually correct, because we appended an item which is a list, to the list.
+(Which means that we just created a multi-dimensional list, or a *tree*)
 The new specialization will *flatten* this down, so we get an ordinary one dimensional list as a result.

 It has to be noted that this change does not work well any longer, if someone actually *wants* to append lists to lists in order to have *lists of lists*.